8 Best Monthly Dividend Stocks in 2023

 7. Prospect Capital Corp.

 Prospect Capital Corp.
 (PSEC) is a business development company that makes debt and equity investments in middle-market companies in the United States.
 It does so across many industries and aims to provide stable returns to investors.
-Its portfolio includes $7.7 billion worth of assets, and it has funded more than 375 investments.
-Its website notes that it has declared more than $3.7 billion of dividends for investors.
+Its portfolio includes $7.7 billion worth of assets, and it has funded more than 400 investments.
+Its website notes that it has declared about $3.8 billion of dividends for investors.

 Analysts urge caution, giving the stock a “hold” rating.
-However, Prospect stock is considered undervalued, and Zacks reports that Prospect has outperformed the market so far this year and beaten analysts’ earnings estimates in each of the last four quarters.
+However, Prospect stock is considered undervalued.

 - Pros: High dividend yield